mrkamel/search_flip/README.md

 end
 ```

-Then tell the Index about the index name, the correspoding model and how to
+Then tell the Index about the index name, the corresponding model and how to
 serialize the model for indexing.

 ```ruby